KaiserV2/KaiserV2.github.io/_pages/about.md

   - /about.html
 ---

-I am Peiqing Chen, a PhD student in Computer Science department in The University of Maryland with my advisor Prof. [Zaoxing Liu](https://zaoxing.github.io/).
-My research interests focus on systems and theory, especially networked systems.
-I am thankful for all the people that have helped me, especially my parents and my dear mentors Prof. [Tong Yang](http://net.pku.edu.cn/~yangtong/) and Prof. [Junchen Jiang](https://people.cs.uchicago.edu/~junchenj/).
+I am a third-year Ph.D. student in the Department of Computer Science at the University of Maryland College Park, advised by Prof. [Zaoxing Liu](https://zaoxing.github.io/).
+Before joining UMD, I received my B.S. from Peking University, advised by [Tong Yang](http://net.pku.edu.cn/~yangtong/).
+I am currently interested in the field of network and database system research.
+My specialty is streaming large data processing, using robust algorithms and delicate data structures to make network and data systems perform more efficiently.
+Before starting my Ph.D., I worked on network sketch-based measurement and analysis, data stream processing algorithms at Peking University.

 # Publications
 Yinda Zhang, **Peiqing Chen**.
 Zaoxing Liu.
 OctoSketch: Enabling Real-Time, Continuous Network Monitoring over Multiple Cores. to appear in USENIX NSDI 2024